-Option Description

-Integrated NIC Allows you to enable or disable the integrated network card.
-You can set the integrated NIC to:

-Disabled Enabled (Default Setting)

-Option Description Enabled w/PXE NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not appear.
+Option Description Integrated NIC Allows you to enable or disable the integrated network card.
+You can set the integrated NIC to: Disabled Enabled Enabled w/PXE Enabled w/Cloud Desktop NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not appear.
 Serial Port Allows you to define the serial port settings.
-You can set the serial port to: Disabled COM1 (Default Setting) COM2 COM3 COM4 NOTE: The operating system may allocate resources even though the setting is disabled.
+You can set the serial port to: Disabled COM1 COM2 COM3 COM4 NOTE: The operating system may allocate resources even though the setting is disabled.
 SATA Operation Allows you to configure the operating mode of the integrated hard drive controller.
 Disabled - The SATA controllers are hidden.
 ATA - SATA is configured for ATA mode.
-AHCI (Default Setting) - SATA is configured for AHCI mode.
+AHCI - SATA is configured for AHCI mode.
 RAID ON - SATA is configured to support RAID mode.
-Drives Allows you to enable or disable the various on-board drives: SATA-0 SATA-1 SATA-2 SATA-3 Default Setting: All drives are enabled.
-SMART Reporting This field controls if the hard drive errors for the integrated drives are reported during system startup.
+Drives Allows you to enable or disable the various on-board drives: For Mini Tower SATA-0 SATA-1 SATA-2 SATA-3 For Small Form Factor SATA-0 SATA-1 SATA-2 SMART Reporting This field controls if the hard drive errors for the integrated drives are reported during system startup.
 This technology is part of the SMART (Self Monitoring Analysis and Reporting Technology) specification. • Enable SMART Reporting - This option is disabled by default.
 USB Configuration This field configures the integrated USB controller.
 If Boot Support is enabled, the system is allowed to boot any type of USB mass storage devices (HDD, memory key, floppy).

-If USB port is enabled, device attached to this port is enabled and available for operation system.
+Option Description If USB port is enabled, device attached to this port is enabled and available for operation system.
 If USB port is disabled, the operation system cannot see any device attached to this port.
-Enable Boot Support Enable Rear Dual USB Ports Enable Front USB Ports Enable Rear Quad USB Ports NOTE: USB keyboard and mouse always work in the BIOS setup irrespective of these settings.

-Option Description Miscellaneous Devices Allows you to enable or disable various on-board devices.

-• Enable PCI Slot - This option is enabled by default.
+The options for USB configuration differ based on the form factors: For Mini-Tower, Desktop, Small Form Factor the options are: Enable Boot Support Enable Rear Dual USB Ports Enable Rear Quad USB Ports Enable Front USB Ports NOTE: USB keyboard and mouse always work in the BIOS setup irrespective of these settings.
+Audio Allows you to enable or disable the intergrated audio controller.
+Enable Audio Miscellaneous Devices Allows you to enable or disable various on-board devices.
+(For Mini Tower and Ultra Small Form Factor) • Enable PCI Slot - This option is enabled by default.